isomerpages/pa-corp/_our-network/Grassroots Organisations/Women's Integration Network Council.md

 The **People's Association's "Better Me, Better Us" Programme** equips women with knowledge and experiences, helping them navigate health, family, work-life balance, and financial planning.

-Here's a sneak peek at the exciting topics you can look forward to:
+Here are some exciting topics you can look forward to:

 • **Healthy Eating for Children**: Learn practical tips for nourishing your little ones.